 Reconstructive oculoplastic surgery involves the correction of defects caused by aging, trauma, tumors and congenital abnormalities.
 Most of these conditions can detract from appearance and cause discomfort.
 Certain conditions – such as eyelid tumors, eyelid position problems, thyroid disease and congenital ptosis (droopy eyelids), can cause significant permanent damage if left untreated.

 Cosmetic eyelid surgery (technically called blepharoplasty) is a procedure to remove fat – usually along with excess skin and muscle – from the upper and lower eyelids.
 Eyelid surgery can correct dropping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.
-However, it won’t remove crow’s feet or other wrinkles (see Collagen or Botox) or lift sagging eyebrows (see endoscopic brow lifts).
+However, it won’t remove crow’s feet or other wrinkles (see Juvederm or Botox) or lift sagging eyebrows (see endoscopic brow lifts).
 While it can add an upper eyelid crease to Asian eyes, it will not erase evidence of your ethnic or racial heritage.
 Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a facelift or browlift.

 In many cases, Dr. Weiss utilizes a procedure for improving the appearance of the lower eyelid that avoids a skin incision altogether, which he has been popularizing since 1986 when it was first introduced among oculoplastic surgeons.
 In a transconjunctival blepharoplasty (TCB), a tiny incision is made inside the lower eyelid and fat is removed from behind the eyelid without a skin incision.
 The incision is closed behind the eyelid with a single dissolving suture.